AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 Notice, that safety relies on data publication rather than availability.
 This might sound strange, but since the validity proof can prove that the state transition function was followed and what changes were made, we strictly don't need the entire state to be available for safety.

 With this out the way, we will later be able to reason about the choice of data storage/publication solutions.
-But before we dive into that, well take a higher level look at Aztec to get a understand of our requirements.
+But before we dive into that, let us take a higher level look at Aztec to get a understanding of our requirements.

 In particular, we will be looking at what is required to give observers (nodes) different guarantees similar to what Jon did in [his post](https://dba.xyz/do-rollups-inherit-security/).
 This can be useful to get an idea around what we can do for data publication and availability later.